 Hands-on Guide!

-1 Starting from a standard WordPress site.
+1Start from a standard WordPress site

-WARNING: Do not experiment with your production site! period and backups.
-Work with a clone, or launch a clean WordPress site.
-Both options take a few seconds to launch with Wetopi Specialized Managed Hosting (watch this 20sec video Stop breaking your live WordPress).
+Work in a Staging clone, or launch a clean WordPress site.
+Both options take a few seconds to launch with Wetopi Specialized Managed Hosting (watch this 20sec video that shows how to Stop breaking your live WordPress).

-invest 10 secs and!
+invest 10 secs and:

 Once you have a standard WordPress site up and running, we are ready to enable the WordPress Multisite with subdirectories mode.